vmware-tanzu-labs/educates-training-platform/docs/custom-resources/workshop-definition.md

       url: terminal:example
 ```

 Note that by default builtin tabs will be displayed in order first with the terminal tab always being the first.
-If you want to override the order, you can supply empty entries for the builtin dashboard tabs,with the desired location relative to the other tabs.
+If you want to override the order, you can supply empty entries for the builtin dashboard tabs, with the desired location relative to the other tabs.

 ```yaml
 spec: